commercetools/ui-kit/packages/components/inputs/localized-money-input/README.md

 ## Examples

-Here's an example of how `MoneyInput` would be used inside a form.
+Here's an example of how `LocalizedMoneyInput` would be used inside a form.

 ```jsx
 import { IntlProvider } from 'react-intl';